deepster/Airbnb-data-in-Tableau/README.md

 Tableau Dashboard can be found at: https://public.tableau.com/profile/deepster#!/
 ## About the Dataset
 "New York City Airbnb Open Data" was downloaded from https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data.
-Exploratory Data Analysis {EDA) was performed using were Price, Location, Room Type, Number of Reviews, Availability, and Minimum Nights.
+Exploratory Data Analysis {EDA) was performed using Price, Location, Room Type, Number of Reviews, Availability, and Minimum Nights.

 ###### Breakdown of each Feature
 | Feature                | Description/Notes |